They say youth is wasted on the young, but when you apply that to investing, the opposite is true.

 Technology makes it easier than ever before to make learning about personal finance fun and simple.

-I highly recommend taking advantage of this investing app for beginners to give your children a leg up on their financial future.
+I recommend taking advantage of this investing app for beginners to give your children a leg up on their financial future.

 If you walk away with anything from this article, the earlier you start teaching your children healthy money habits, the better.